Filtering data on a dashboard

 -

-In the upper right corner of the dashboard scene, click on the names of the territories which data you need to hide:
+In the upper-right corner of the scene, click the names of territories which data you need to hide:

 -

-Click Geofilters and specify the required territories in the Geofilter settings dialog.
-To hide the filter by territory, click
+Click Geofilters and specify territories in the Geofilter settings dialog.
+To hide a filter by territory, click

 icon next to the geofilter name.
-To delete the geofilter, click
+To delete a geofilter, click

 icon next to its name.
 To delete all geofilters, click Clear filters: